brehen/master-thesis/docs/thesis_essay/essay.md

 <!-- The second wave -->

-As we entered the 2010s, we saw that the trend begant to shift from Virtual Machines to containers.
+As we entered the 2010s, we saw that the trend began to shift from Virtual Machines to containers.
 This transition was primarily driven by the limitations associated with VMs, including efficiency, resource utilization and the speed of application deployment.
 Containers, being a lightweight alternative to VMs, were